eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 ## Dependencies

-We will use the `rstac` package (for accessing the STAC catalog), the `tidyverse` package (for data manipulation), and the `stars` package (for working with spatiotemporal data) in this tutorial.
+We will use the following packages in this tutorial: `rstac` (for accessing the STAC catalog), `tidyverse` (for data manipulation), `stars` (for working with spatiotemporal data) , and `terra` (for manipulating spatial data in raster format).
 You can install them directly from CRAN:

-(TODO add terra)

 ``` r
 install.packages("rstac")